Angelpriyall/iit-techfest/README.md

 - **Contributing:** Information on how others can contribute to the project.
 - **License:** Placeholder for license information.

-This format ensures that anyone who clones your repository can quickly understand how to set up and use
+This format ensures that anyone who clones my repository can quickly understand how to set up and use